-Key Estimates and Judgements: Provision
+Key Estimates and Judgements: Provisions

-The long service leave liability of the scheme was determined via actuarial assessment as required by the Contract Cleaning Industry (Portable Long Service Leave) Act 2005 at intervals of at least every two years to investigate the sufficiency of the Authority's funds and the adequacy of the rate of long service leave leave.
+The long service leave liability of the scheme was determined via actuarial assessment as required by the Community Services Industry (Portable Long Service Leave) Act 2020 at intervals of at least every two years to investigate the sufficiency of the Authority's funds and the adequacy of the rate of long service leave levy.
+The Authority ensures an independent actuarial assessment is undertaken in accordance with legislation.

-Mercer Consulting (Australia) Pty Ltd was re-appointed as the Authority's actuary on 8 April 2021.
+Mercer Consulting (Australia) Pty Ltd was appointed as the Authority's actuary on 8 April 2021.
 The latest actuarial assessment of the scheme's liabilities dated 30 June 2024 was prepared utilising 31 October 2023 worker data based on a number of theoretical and Board-approved assumptions.